 Mon–Sat, 9:35 a.m.–8 p.m.; Thurs, 9:35 a.m.–10 p.m.

 40, blvd Haussmann, in the 9th.
 01 42 82 34 56.

 Mon–Sat, 9:30 a.m.–7:30 p.m.; Thurs, 9:30 a.m.–9 p.m.

 Metro: Chaussée d’Antin–La Fayette; RER: Auber.

-Editor’s note: Try our shop ’til you drop tour of the Marais.
-Read more about the iPhone app and the downloadable walking tour.
+Editor’s note: Try our shop ’til you drop trip of the Marais.
+Read more about the iPhone app and the downloadable walking trip.